auth0/docs/articles/connections/database/custom-db/templates/index.md

 ## Script execution

-As described in the [Overview](/connections/database/custom-db/custom-db-connection-overview#how-it-works), a custom database connection type allows you to configure action scripts: custom code that is used when interfacing with your legacy identity store.
-Each action script is essentially a named JavaScript function that is passed a number of parameters, with the name of the function and the parameters passed dependent on the script in question.
+As described in the [Custom Database Connections Overview](/connections/database/custom-db/custom-db-connection-overview#how-it-works), a custom database connection type allows you to configure action scripts: custom code that is used when interfacing with your legacy identity store.
+Each action script is essentially a named JavaScript function that is passed a number of parameters, with the name of the function and the parameters passed depending on the script.

 ### Limits